 They really don’t make ’em like this anymore.
 As some of you know I’ve gone back to playing and reviewing older games since almost every new AAA title is filled with pozzed degeneracy and Left-wing propaganda.
-Now while I don’t have a whole lot of good to say about Army of Two: The 40th Day, which is a sequel to the 2008 outing of Army of Two, I can readily say that it’s a testosterone-filled third-person shooter that sits at home as a decent (if not moderately entertaining) Gears of War clone that came out during the heyday of the brown-and-gray palette monopoly.
+Now while I don’t have a whole lot of good to say about Army of Two The 40th Day, which is a sequel to the 2008 outing of Army of Two, I can readily say that it’s a testosterone-filled third-person shooter that sits at home as a decent (if not moderately entertaining) Gears of War clone that came out during the heyday of the brown-and-gray palette monopoly.

-The story is practically non-existent, and majority of the game is little more than a reason for the art team to literally blow up Shanghai and demolish buildings left and right while tapping into their inner Michael Bay, but it all of it works as an impetus to give gamers reason to suit up as two hardened mercenaries named Tyson Rios and Elliot Salem.
+The story is practically non-existent, and the majority of the game is little more than a reason for the art team to literally blow up Shanghai and demolish buildings left and right while tapping into their inner Michael Bay, but it all of it works as an impetus to give gamers a reason to suit up as two hardened mercenaries named Tyson Rios and Elliot Salem.

 +Manly game featuring two badass mercenaries